Watxesnavo/cinema-app/README.md

 # cinema-app
-Cinema app project is a Java-based web application that provides a platform for managing the services related to cinema tickets service.
+The Cinema app project is a Java-based web application that provides a platform for managing the services related to cinema tickets service.
-The project uses a MySQL database to store and retrieve data related to users, shopping carts, tickets, movies, movie sessions and cinema halls.
+The project uses a MySQL database to store and retrieve data related to users, shopping carts, tickets, movies, movie sessions, and cinema halls.
-The project is written with help of Spring framework and Hibernate.
+The project is written with the help of Spring Framework and Hibernate.
-First of all you have to authenticate yourself, then you can add movies that your clients (users) can purchase to watch it.
+First of all, you have to authenticate yourself, then you can add movies that your clients (users) can purchase to watch it.
-Client can register and choose the movie he wants to see and buy a ticket for it. the app will display for the client all the information about the bought ticket and will show him obviously when and where it will be shown and at what hour it will be.
+The Client can register and choose the movie he wants to see and buy a ticket for it. the app will display for the client all the information about the bought ticket and will show him obviously when and where it will be shown and at what hour it will be.